leonkasovan/vscode-template-picker/README.md

   Delete a template.
 - **Template Picker: Create Workspace from Template**
   Create a new workspace from a template.
-- **Template Picker: Show Date**
-  Show the current date.
-- **Template Picker: Show Extension Path**
+- **Template Picker: Create New Template From Current Workspace**
-  Show the extension installation path.
+  Create new template from current workspace.

 ## Creating Custom Templates
 Create workspace then rename the folder name using tags